 Moldy bread:

 With bagels and croissants as our main daily staples, I figured they’d last a while like they do at home, in my controlled air conditioned home.
-Most of the locals keep the windows open all the time for breeze, so we followed suit, but our bread got moldy fast.
+Most of the locals keep the windows open all the time for breeze, so we did as well, but our bread got moldy fast.
 In hindsight, I would have put the bread in the fridge.
 Though it tends to not feel as soft/fresh after day 2, that would have been a good option.
-It was really on day 4 that the mold came.
+It was on day 4 that the mold came.

 Check Social Media: